Vice President for Finance and Treasurer

 The University has adopted an "accountable plan," which allows it to reimburse properly substantiated business expenses without including the reimbursement in the taxable income of the individual incurring the expense.
 "Accountable plan" standards established by the Internal Revenue Service (“IRS”) require that the expense must be an "ordinary and necessary expense" of operating a business, must be substantiated in writing within a “reasonable time” of the incurrence of the expense, and that all unsubstantiated amounts advanced must be returned within a “reasonable time.”

-In order that expenses are recorded on a timely basis, the University encourages that reimbursable business expenses be substantiated in writing within 10 working days after the expense is paid or after returning from travel.
+In order that expenses are recorded on a timely basis, the University encourages that reimbursable business expenses be substantiated within 30 days after the expense is incurred.
+Expenses incurred in advance of a trip, conference, or event should be substantiated within 30 days of purchase (e.g. airfare, conference fees, registration fees, advance deposits, etc.).

 In order to comply with IRS requirements, the University has adopted the IRS standards for establishing reasonable time limitations for determining the tax treatment of reimbursements, as follows:

-- If written substantiation for the reimbursement is submitted within 60 calendar days of when the expenses were incurred or after returning from travel, and if all other requirements of the University’s Business Expense Policy are met, the reimbursement will be treated as a nontaxable reimbursement of a University business expense.
+- If substantiation for the reimbursement is submitted within 60 calendar days of when the expenses were incurred, and if all other requirements of the University’s Business Expense Policy are met, the reimbursement will be treated as a nontaxable reimbursement of a University business expense.

-- If written substantiation occurs more than 60 calendar days after the expenses were incurred or after returning from travel, the expense reimbursement request must be sent to the Dean of the Faculty (for faculty members) or to the Vice President for Finance and Treasurer (for all nonfaculty).
-The request should include an explanation for the delay.
-At the discretion of the Dean of the Faculty or Vice President for Finance and Treasurer, reimbursement requests beyond the 60-day limit may be approved.
-In all such cases, the reimbursement must be reported to the IRS as taxable income paid to the individual.
+- If substantiation occurs more than 60 calendar days after the expenses were incurred, the expense reimbursement request must include an explanation for the delay.
+At the discretion of the Dean of the Faculty or Vice President for Finance and Treasurer, reimbursement requests beyond the 60-day limit may be approved, and the reimbursement will be reported to the IRS as taxable income paid to the individual.
+Note that for expenses incurred while travelling, the traveler will have 60 calendar days upon returning from travel to substantiate and submit the expenses.
+This does not apply to expenses incurred before the trip (e.g. airfare) which must be substantiated and submitted within 60 days of incurring the expense.

 The following guidelines appear in Treasury Regulation Section 1.62-2(g) to establish what will be considered a "reasonable time" period for purposes of the following: